afids/afids-protocol-original/protocol.md

 ![alt text](figures/13_LMB.png "13.
 Left Mammillary body")

 ## 14. pineal gland [midline]
+  * Click to jump to the AC landmark on the sagittal view and place this pineal gland landmark in the middle of gland (use all views to correctly place this point).
+   * Note that sometimes the pineal gland can be calcified, which makes it more difficult to find the center of the gland.
+Be sure to scroll back and forth in all views to find the center point even if it looks to be in a calcified portion of the pineal

 ![alt text](figures/14_PG.png "14.
 Pineal Gland")

 ## 15. R LV at AC = right lateral aspect of frontal horn on coronal section of AC